204 Hardy Street, Nelson

 Strengthening work has begun upstairs

-Stage one strengthening work involves:
+Stage one strengthening work involved:

 - tying the concrete parapets to the structural steel in the roof